 Similarly to the previous test, the relation was not significant for the QMP ratios obtained with the initial protocol (b=-0.39, 95% CI -0.43,-0.34, z=-0.76, p=.449).
 Thus, not supporting hypothesis 6.
 Figure 6 displays this relationship visually.

 Figure 6: Scatterplot of original and replication total QMP ratios with linear regression line.
 Each dot in the figure describes the QMP ratio in that graph across both the original article and its replication protocol.
-Note: jitter was applied to these dots to show the number of observations at points where multiple dots were present

-Table 7 shows the relations between original and replication QMP ratios for each QMP type based on the initial protocol.
+Note: jitter was applied to these dots to show the number of observations at points where multiple dots were present.
+NOALINEABREAKTable 7 shows the relations between original and replication QMP ratios for each QMP type based on the initial protocol.
 Figure 7 shows the same relations displayed visually.

 Table Beta Regression Test Results for the Association between Replication QMP Ratio and Original QMP Ratio as obtained using the Initial Protocol